wso2/docs-choreo-dev/en/docs/get-started/tutorials/create-your-first-event-triggered-integration.md

-# Create an Event-Triggered Integration with an Existing Integration
+# Create Your First Event-Triggered Integration

 Event-triggered integrations can help automate business processes and reduce manual work.
 Choreo allows you to create and manage event-triggered integrations without a complex infrastructure setup.